-I love this salsa recipe, and make it every year for Fourth of July.
+I love this salsa recipe, and make it every year for Fourth of July (and throughout the summer).
 While it appears deceptively average, it actually delivers electric flavor with each bite.
 When you're ready to move on from salsa fresca, make this.
 What you'll have is a deliciously vibrant, earthy, and slightly smoky-tasting salsa.
-Different from salsa fresca, the deep, caramelized flavors of roasted tomatoes and onions alongside the smokiness of the chipotles make for a richly beautiful and balanced salsa.
+The deep, caramelized flavors of roasted tomatoes and onions alongside the smokiness of the chipotles make for a richly beautiful and balanced combination.
 And, that color!
 It's beautiful.

-Initially, I'd been sitting on this salsa recipe for over six months, waiting (and waiting) for tomato season.
+Initially, I sat on this recipe for six months, waiting (and waiting) for tomato season.
 I waited through citrus season, asparagus season, and a good chunk of the stone fruits.
 Every few weeks I'd flip through my pocket-sized notebook and there it was, a messy scribble of black pen spanning three-quarters of a single page.
-The black letters were there to remind me of the deliciously vibrant, earthy, and slightly smoky-tasting salsa I jotted down while visiting friends (Hadley & Philip) in New Zealand.
+The black letters were there to remind me of the deliciously vibrant, earthy, and slightly smoky-tasting salsa I jotted down while visiting friends in New Zealand.
 It is a salsa richly red in hue, accented with tiny flecks of green cilantro.
-We stayed with in Wellington for a week, and Hadley made this salsa for us one evening.
+We stayed with in Wellington for a week, and Hadley made it for us one evening.

 Why this Salsa?